Hyungwon: 2020–present: Expanding in songwriting, other solo activities and sub-unit debut

-In September, Hyungwon was cast as the main character in the new JTBC drama President Idol Mart, alongside Exo's Xiumin and Lee Shin-young, produced by The Great Show.
+In September, Hyungwon was cast as the main character in the new TVING drama CEO-dol Mart, alongside Exo's Xiumin and Lee Shin-young, produced by The Great Show.
 It is a drama depicting episodes that occur while former members of an idol group run a mart.
-On September 30, he attended the DJing party 2022 DG Night, held at the Martini Bar of Dolce & Gabbana, as well as participating in the Tommy Hilfiger's pop-up store in Cheongdam-dong, Seoul, to showcase a capsule collection in collaboration with Richard Quinn, winner of the "Queen Elizabeth II British Design Award", alongside Twice's Nayeon.
+On September 30, he attended the DJing party 2022 DG Night, held at the Martini Bar of Dolce & Gabbana, as well as attending the pop-up store opening of Tommy Hilfiger's capsule collection, in collaboration with Richard Quinn, alongside Twice's Nayeon, held in Cheongdam-dong, Seoul.

 On October 20, Hyungwon hosted and performed at MBC's Idol Radio's first overseas concert Idol Radio Live in Tokyo, alongside his group member Joohoney and Got7's Youngjae, with several other artists, held at Tokyo Garden Theater in Tokyo.

 In January 2023, he attended the collaboration event of Louis Vuitton and Yayoi Kusama, held in Gangnam-gu, Seoul.

-In February, Hyungwon and Minhyuk attended the home appliance brand Dyson Style Lab pop-up store's opening ceremony, held in Seoul.
+In February, Hyungwon and Minhyuk attended the Dyson Style Lab pop-up store's opening ceremony, held in Seongdong-gu, Seoul.
 He had a cover pictorial and interview for the ninth issue of Y Magazine, titled "Keep Calm and Carry On".